-Fewer vehicle & equipment breakdowns: if inspections and preventive maintenance work are not done when they are supposed to, breakdowns and unplanned interruptions in a fleet’s operation are inevitable.
+Fewer vehicle & equipment breakdowns: If inspections and preventive maintenance work are not done when they are supposed to, breakdowns and unplanned interruptions in a fleet’s operation are inevitable.
 Because of technological advancements, preventive maintenance may save fleets money by alerting them to possible problems before they become costly ones.
 Telematic data is used to keep vehicles and equipment running smoothly in between planned maintenance visits and avert imminent part and system problems.
 Timely maintenance can be the difference between paying a few dollars to replace a part and paying hundreds more to tow a broken-down unit to another shop and paying someone else to replace the same part—as well as repair anything else that may have been affected by the breakdown.

 And all of that only addresses the costs directly associated with the breakdown itself.
 Let’s not forget that there is an interruption in that vehicle’s service which will necessitate dispatching another unit to replace it and extra time to play catchup.

 Lower insurance premiums: Insurance companies like GPS tracking because it encourages people to drive more safely.
-Reductions in premiums of up to 15% on insurance premiums are given to companies who use tracking software.
+Reductions in premiums of up to 15% on insurance premiums are given to companies that use tracking software.
 In fact, some insurers may even pay for you to equip your fleet with AVL equipment.
 Here are some reasons why:

-- Vehicle theft claims are less likely to be filed: the majority of us understand how GPS tracking can aid in stolen asset recovery.
+- Vehicle theft claims are less likely to be filed: most of us understand how GPS tracking can aid in stolen asset recovery.
 It might take weeks for authorities to track down stolen assets without GPS tracking.
 The vehicle is frequently never recovered, and the insurance company pays a hefty claim.
 This is why so many insurance companies provide discounts for anti-theft and GPS devices.

 - Fewer misuses of fleet assets: employees are discouraged from using corporate vehicles for personal reasons thanks to AVL systems.
 Insurers understand that the more a vehicle is driven, the more likely it is to be involved in an accident.
 Again, this beneficial impact reduces insurance and gasoline expenses.

 - Fewer accidents: As previously mentioned, the telematics data provided by an AVL system helps optimize the maintenance of a fleet’s assets.
-Well maintained vehicles are less likely to get into accidents, which insurance companies love because they get to save money.
+Well-maintained vehicles are less likely to get into accidents, which insurance companies love because they get to save money.

-Just as important as decreased costs, if not more important, is the increase in overall safety upon implementation of AVL in your fleet management repertoire.
+Just as significant as decreased costs, if not more important, is the increase in overall safety upon implementation of AVL in your fleet management repertoire.
 When considering all types of costs, monetary or otherwise, making safety a priority will very often translate to lower costs at the end of the day: fewer accidents and breakdowns, lower insurance premiums, lower liability, etc.

 Validation of user qualification: to state the obvious, when it comes to specialized equipment, such as a crane or an excavator, you will always want qualified personnel behind the wheel.
-An AVL vehicle module equipped with a driver ID peripheral (such as proximity reader to read employee cards) can validate a user’s qualifications and alert you when there is a mismatch with the vehicle/equipment.
+An AVL vehicle module equipped with a driver ID peripheral (such as a proximity reader to read employee cards) can validate a user’s qualifications and alert you when there is a mismatch with the vehicle/equipment.
 Systems can even prevent the engine from starting if a qualified operator has not been identified first.

 Deployment control: an advanced, fully integrated fleet management system can make sure that a unit can’t even leave the yard unless:

 - It has no open work order for critical maintenance work.
-This can be achieved when the AVL aspect of a platform is fully integrated with maintenance management and yard access control
+This can be achieved when the AVL aspect of a platform is fully integrated with maintenance management and yard access control.